Wando people: History

 Spaniards explored Charleston Harbor in 1605.
 English colonists settled near Wando territory in 1670.

 In 1675, the Wando, along with their neighbors, the Etiwan, Sampa, and Sewee petitioned English settler Maurice Mathews asked for land to be reserved for their settled.
-The colonial council established land for these tribes to settle near Charleston Harbor, and the Wando and Sewee settled on the southern bankds of the Wando River.
+The colonial council established land for these tribes to settle near Charleston Harbor, and the Wando and Sewee settled on the southern banks of the Wando River.

 The Sewee people lost the majority of their men to an ill-fated ocean voyage, in which they planned to travel to England, but instead were caught in a storm.
 Survivors were saved by British vessels only to be sold into slavery in the Caribbean.
 The remaining Sewee moved in with and intermarried with the Wando people.

 Swanton surmises that the Wando merged into their neighboring peoples.

 Legacy

 The Wando River was named for the tribe.

 The United States Navy tug USS Wando, in commission from 1917–1922 and 1933–1946, was named for them.
 Wando High School is also named for them.